Are Organic Foods Right for You?

 USDA Certified Organic Food Labels in the U.S.

 When you’re shopping for organic foods in the U.S., look for the “USDA Organic” seal.
-Only foods that are 95 to 100 percent organic can use the USDA Organic label.
+Only foods that are 95 to 100 percent organic (and GMO-free) can use the USDA Organic label.

 - 100% Organic – Foods that are completely organic or made with 100% organic ingredients may display the USDA seal.